firefart/rt-docker/Readme.md

 In the default configuration all output from RT, nginx, getmail and msmtp is available via `docker logs` (or `docker-compose -f ... logs`).

-For manual output to stdout and stderr you can write to `/var/log/stdout.log` and `/var/log/stderr.log` which are symlinked with the correct permissions.

 ## Create Certificate

 This certificate will be used by nginx.
 If you want another certificate just place it in the folder.